-Someone who involves in the act of recruiting, transporting, transferring, harbouring, receiving or controlling others for the purpose of any form of exploitation is a trafficker.
-I will not dwell much on the case of the organised traffickers who do this for a living, I would prefer to discuss situation where we might fall victims ignorantly or ways we can help victims when we find see them.
+Someone who involve in the act of recruiting, transporting, transferring, harboring, receiving or controlling others for the purpose of any form of exploitation is a trafficker.
+I will not dwell much on the case of the organized traffickers who do this for a living, I would prefer to discuss situation where we might fall victims ignorantly or ways we can help victims and rescue them.

 This is what the perpetuators stand to benefit from the exercise.
-Things to benefit include money, cheap labour, sexual exploitation, forced labour and so on.
-To ascertain whether a particular circumstance constitutes trafficking in persons, consider the definition of trafficking in the Trafficking in Persons Protocol stated earlier which defines it as the recruitment, transportation, transfer, harbouring or receipt of persons, by means of the threat or use of force or other forms of coercion, of abduction, of fraud, of deception, of the abuse of power or of a position of vulnerability or of the giving or receiving of payments or benefits to achieve the consent of a person having control over another person, for the purpose of exploitation.
-Exploitation shall include, at a minimum, the exploitation of the prostitution of others or other forms of sexual exploitation, forced labour or services, slavery or practices similar to slavery, servitude or the removal of organs.
+Things to benefit include; money, cheap labor, sexual exploitation, forced labor and so on.
+To ascertain whether a particular circumstance constitutes trafficking in persons, consider the definition of trafficking in the Trafficking in Persons Protocol stated earlier which defines it as the recruitment, transportation, transfer, harboring or receipt of persons, by means of the threat or use of force or other forms of coercion, of abduction, of fraud, of deception, of the abuse of power or of a position of vulnerability or of the giving or receiving of payments or benefits to achieve the consent of a person having control over another person, for the purpose of exploitation.
+Exploitation shall include, at a minimum, the exploitation of the prostitution of others or other forms of sexual exploitation, forced labor or services, slavery or practices similar to slavery, servitude or the removal of body organs.